dutchLuck/ping3/README.md

 timestamp requests (-M time) and a netmask capability through ICMP mask requests (-M mask).
 Both modes require elevated priveleges via sudo, unless the "-s 0" option is included with the "-M time" or "-M mask" option.
-Linux ping has no similar capability.
+Linux ping has no ICMP timestamp or ICMP netmask capability.

 The ping3 utility provides timestamp or record route in the IPv4 header options on a macOS system and provides ICMP timestamp or